cms-hh/inference_tools/docs/content/snippets/plotupperlimits_param_tab.md

-The `PlotUpperLimits` task collects the fit results from the `MergeUpperLimits` and visualizes them in a plot.
+The `PlotUpperLimits` task collects the fit results from the `MergeUpperLimits` task and visualizes them in a plot.
 It provides some handy CLI parameters to manipulate the visualisation.

 <div class="dhi_parameter_table">